almibe/ligature.dev/content/blog/2021-06-16-browser-testing.md

 For some reason I previously overlooked IndexedDB for some reason but it seems to have all the features I want in a store for Ligature.
 IndexedDB is interesting because it is a browser api so it can't be used directly from node.
-There does exist a shim project that allows use of its api in node and uses SQLite for storeage, but for now I wanted to focus on using the browser api directly.
+There does exist a shim project that allows use of its api in node and uses SQLite for storage, but for now I wanted to focus on using the browser api directly.

 This leads to today's adventure of trying to figure out how exactly I wanted to test this code since